a-stoyanov/coretx/README.md

 ## Description

-A collection of parameterized classes for common resource management on Linix clients.
+A collection of parameterized classes for common resource management on Linux clients.

 Designed and tested for use with an ENC.